UniversalDependencies/UD_Scottish_Gaelic-ARCOSG/README.md

 Full bibliographic details are to be had there.

 It contains eight subcorpora of a varying number of original files, each of approximately 1000 tokens.
-Not all of the trees have made it into release 2.9.
-The test and dev files are complete and the training set will be filled out, hopefully in 2.10.
 All files listed below are in the training set unless they are explicitly marked as being in test or dev.
 In the ARCOSG documentation the names of contributors are largely given in Gaelic, which I have kept and glossed with their names in English where they will be familiar to non-Gaelic speakers.